MusashiKoujiro/Leizam-Mentorship-Program/README.md

 You'll be using Git/Github a lot so best to learn it.

 Recommended resources:
-- [Introduction to git](https://launchschool.com/books/git) - Introductory text on git
+- [Introduction to git](https://launchschool.com/books/git) - Introductory text on Git and Github
 - [Pro Git](https://git-scm.com/book/en/v2) - In depth book on Git.
 Probably too much detail.
 Use it as a reference.
 - [MIT Lecture on Git](https://www.youtube.com/watch?v=2sjqTHE0zok&list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J)
-- [Think Like A Git](https://think-like-a-git.net/) -  Website to learn how git work under the hood
+- [Think Like A Git](https://think-like-a-git.net/) -  Website to learn how git works under the hood
 - [Commit Messages](https://www.theodinproject.com/lessons/foundations-commit-messages) - Writing good commit messages is essential during program development and saves you headaches.

 ## C#